 Delight Customers With Personalized Videos

 As you can see from the examples above, adding video to the equation takes the personalized guest experience to the next level.
-It’s appropriate for pre-travel communications as well as during their visit and following up afterward.
+Whether it’s for pre-travel communications, interactions during their stay or following up afterward, video adds a layer of engagement that static content simply can’t match.

-Video, the No. 1 most consumed content type on the internet, is less intrusive than yet another boring promotional email.
-When it’s personalized, it’s even more engaging, more fun — in short, it fits better with a vacation.
+Video is the No. 1 most consumed content type on the internet, and it’s far less intrusive than yet another boring promotional email.
+When it’s personalized, video is even more engaging and fun.

 We know that video personalization works.
 With data-driven, guest-centric videos, hospitality brands have increased CTR by 8x and revenue by 5x.
 Why?
-Because the content they’re sharing is unique to that person: relevant, engaging and actionable in a way a generic message or even personalized text can’t be.
+Because the content they’re sharing is unique to that person.
+It’s relevant, engaging and actionable in a way a generic message or even personalized text can’t be.

-A loyal customer checks in at their hotel and gets a Personalized Video sent to their phone.
-The video welcomes them and shares recommendations on food, nearby attractions and local travel options based on their past preferences.
-The traveler can click through the video and order their favorite meal via room service or book a tour for the next day.
-Afterward, they get a showreel showing the highlights of their trip.
+Picture this: You check in to your hotel and get a Personalized Video sent to your phone.
+The video welcomes you by name and shares recommendations on food, attractions and local transportation based on your past preferences.
+You can even click through the video and order your favorite meal via room service or book a tour for the next day.
+Then after your stay, you get a customized showreel showing the highlights of the trip.

 Review your omnichannel strategy

-One of the perks of video is that it can be deployed on so many channels: email, SMS/MMS, in-app and more.
-And we’ve seen great success with this omnichannel approach.
+One of the perks of video is its ability to fit seamlessly into an omnichannel approach.
+Video can be deployed on so many channels: email, SMS, MMS, in-app and more.
+No matter how a customer prefers to interact, video adapts to meet them where they are.
+In fact, we’ve seen great success with this omnichannel approach:

 - 20% conversion rate for an airline offer